-After marching to the sea, Maj.
-Gen. William T. Sherman's army group headed north from Savannah, Georgia on February 3, 1865.
-As in Georgia, Sherman planned to live off the land and resupply his men at Goldsboro, North Carolina.
-Confederate Gen. Joseph Johnston was assigned the task of slowing Sherman's movement.
-On March 19, 1865, Johnston's force struck Maj.
-Gen. Henry Slocum's Army of Georgia near Bentonville, North Carolina.
-That afternoon, the Confederates smashed Brig.
-Gen. William Carlin's division from the XIV Corps.
-Sweeping south of the Goldsboro Road, the Confederates ran into stiff resistance from Brig.
-Gen. James Morgan's division, buying Slocum time to establish a defensive position.
+After his march to the sea, Maj.
+Gen. William T. Sherman headed north in early 1865 to unite with Lt.
+Gen. Ulysses S. Grant’s army in Virginia.
+Only Confederate Gen. Joseph Johnston’s army stood between Sherman and Grant.
+After briefly blocking Sherman’s advance at Averasboro, North Carolina on March 16, Johnston struck Maj.
+Gen. Henry Slocum's wing of Sherman’s army near Bentonville on March 19.
+The Confederates ran into stiff resistance, as Slocum established a defensive position.
 Johnston's assaults continued throughout the day but were unable to dislodge the Federals.
 Sherman arrived on March 20 with Maj.
-Gen. Oliver O. Howard's Army of the Tennessee.
-In response, Johnston reformed his line into a “V” with his flanks on Mill Creek.
-Sherman, however, did not attack and hoped to break off the assault and continue to Goldsboro.
-On the afternoon of March 21, Brig.
-Gen. Joseph Mower led his XVII Corps division on a reconaissance in force toward Johnston's left.
-Mower's infantry slammed into the thin Confederate line and threatened to cut of Johnston's retreat.
-A series of desperate counterattacks led by Lt.
-Gens.
-William Hardee and Wade Hampton pushed Mower back and stabilized the line.
-That night, Johnston retreated across Mill Creek.
-The Federals pursued but were driven back in a sharp skirmish with Maj.
-Gen. Joseph Wheeler’s cavalry.
-Sherman elected not to pursue Johnston and several days later marched into Goldsboro.
-The last battle of the war for Sherman's army, the Union victory at Bentonville forced Johnston's surrender at the Bennett farmstead on April 26, 1865.
+Gen. Oliver O. Howard's army wing to join Slocum.
+Johnston reformed his line with his flanks on Mill Creek as both sides skirmished with each other.
+On the afternoon of March 21, a Union reconnaissance in force on Johnston's left threatened to cut of Johnston's retreat.
+A series of desperate Confederate counterattacks pushed the Federals back and stabilized the line.
+That night, Johnston retreated across Mill Creek covered by his cavalry.
+Sherman elected not to pursue Johnston and moved to Goldsboro.
+The last battle of the war for Sherman's army, the Union victory at Bentonville forced Johnston's surrender at the Bennett farmstead on April 26.